ec-jrc/lisflood-code/docs/3_step2_preparing-setting-file/index.md

 	<textvar name="ChanGradMin" value="0.0001">
 	<comment>
-	Minimum channel gradient (for kin. wave: slope cannot be 0) Coould be set to 0.00001 when using kinematic and diffusive wave modelling
+	Minimum channel gradient (for kin. wave: slope cannot be 0) Could be set to 0.00001 when using kinematic and diffusive wave modelling
 	</comment>
 	</textvar>
 ```